Remember Us to Life

 Remember Us to Life is the seventh studio album by singer-songwriter Regina Spektor.
 Spektor announced that it would be released on September 30, 2016, on July 22, 2016.
 The lead single of the album is "Bleeding Heart", which is available to listen in full via SoundCloud via Spektor herself.

-The title is a translation of זכרינו לחיים, a phrase from the High Holy Days liturgy.
+The title is a translation of זכרנו לחיים, a phrase from the High Holy Days liturgy.
 Spektor encountered the phrase in her prayer book on Yom Kippur while pregnant.